chitralekha/datasciencecoursera/week3Project/README.md

  -Create the tidy data.

- -Have the tidayData sorted by subject id and activity id for easier viewing.
+ -Have the tidayData sorted by subject id and activity id for easier viewing if required.